Southern Indiana escape suspect gets away at courthouse

 He’s described as a white male wearing black and white stripes.
 He’s not believed to be armed but is considered dangerous.

-An attorney conference was scheduled Friday afternoon in Jennings Circuit Court in appending case against Patton for escape while violating a home detention order.
+An attorney conference was scheduled Friday afternoon in Jennings Circuit Court in a pending case against Patton for escape while violating a home detention order.

 Copyright © 2019 The Washington Times, LLC.